 trying to run that image on a node where the only

 Building encrypted containers

 With Apptainer it is possible to build and run encrypted containers.
-The containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever present on disk or in memory.
+Encrypted containers are decrypted at runtime entirely in memory, meaning that no intermediate decrypted data is ever written to disk.
 See encrypted containers for more details.

 Specifies that Apptainer should use a secret saved in either the